-We consider, advise, and recommend policies and procedures in other matters which concern the general welfare of the faculty:
+We work as a unit and through committees to consider, advise, recommend, and develop policies and procedures in matters which concern all aspects of the welfare of the faculty:

 - criteria for faculty appointment, dismissal, promotions, tenure, and retirement;